Choosing, Planting , Growing and Harvesting Culinary Herbs

-Spanish explorers of the 1600s knew they would need to plant Herbs when they reached unknown shores or they would be forced to eat whatever the cook could find.
+Spanish explorers of the 1600s knew they would need to plant herbs when they reached unknown shores or they would be forced to eat whatever the cook could find.
 This was a frightening thought!
 As a result, Monks distributed Sweet Fennel along El Camino Real, The Kings Highway, which connects the missions in California.
-Fennel can still be seen along Interstate 101 which traces this legendary route.
+Fennel plants can still be seen along Interstate 101 which traces this legendary route.

 What do YOU have to cook with?
 Junipers, Ivy, Bermuda Grass?